NixOS/nixpkgs/pkgs/development/lisp-modules-lite/README.md

 But perhaps the most important reason to omit QL is “because there are already two other modules that rely on QL and I wanted to try it without.”

 ## Links

+- [ASDF best practices][ASDF best practices]
+- [ASDF 3, or Why Lisp is Now an Acceptable Scripting Language (extended version)](http://fare.tunes.org/files/asdf3/asdf3-2014.html): Extremely detailed design document by the author of ASDFv3 with tons of lisp wisdom, and general programming wisdom.
+Recommended reading.
+- [lisp-modules](../lisp-modules): The original Common Lisp module in nixpkgs.
+Relies on QuickLisp.
+- [lisp-modules-new](../lisp-modules-new): A fresh reimplementation of Common-Lisp-in-Nix.
+Also relies on QuickLisp.
+- [what is `makeScope`](https://old.reddit.com/r/NixOS/comments/z47sky/introducing_lisppackageslite_common_lisp_in_pure/ixr0snv/): Reddit user jonringer117 explains `makeScope`.

 [ASDF best practices]: https://github.com/fare/asdf/blob/master/doc/best_practices.md